Caesar III: Critical reviews

 Reviews for Caesar III were highly positive, with many critics praising the game as a quality and well-rounded city-building game.
 Tim Carter of Computer Gaming World praised Caesar III as a "magnificent accomplishment", reflecting that "(the game) has an elusive, difficult-to-define quality of excellent gameplay".
 Similarly, Trent Ward of IGN remarked Caesar III was a "fantastic strategy game (that) is well thought, expertly designed, and artistically pleasing."

 Most reviews directed significant praise at the challenging strategy behind the game's complex supply chains.
 David Wildgoose of PC PowerPlay praised the game's "variety and immense subtlety of (its) economic and political models", creating "deep and highly addictive strategy".
 Eliot Fish of Hyper stated "Caesar III is far more complex and challenging than a straightforward city management sim".
 The increasing scale of challenge and complexity with city size was a common feature of reviews, with Steve Hill of PC Zone stating "it all starts harmlessly enough...before you know it, thousands of people are dependent on you and you have a fully functioning city (that) takes a life of its own."

 The visual presentation of Caesar III was also a highlight for reviewers of the game.
 Richard Lechowich of Computer Games Strategy Plus found the graphics to be "greatly improved over the other games in the series", and Trent Ward of IGN stated "all of the buildings are portrayed with amazing artistic talent".
 The interface design was also praised as intuitive, with Eliot Fish of Hyper observing "not only are the menus clear and informative, well structured and easy to access, but the graphics are brilliantly drawn and it's a cinch to visually keep track of what's going down."

 Critics were divided on the military features of Caesar III.
 Some critics found the features overly simplistic, with Richard Lechowich of Computer Games Magazine noting that players may "not appreciate" the game's greater emphasis on economics in place of military activity.
 "Ron Dulin of GameSpot stated that "Combat is the weakest point of Caesar III...(it) is mostly a matter of selecting the group and clicking a point on the map...combat simply becomes a matter of clicking on the enemy."
 Other critics believed the combat was satisfactory, with Trent Ward of IGN stating "for the most part combat is pretty intuitive".

 Accolades

 Caesar III won Macworld's 1999 "Best World-Building Simulation" prize.
-Computer Games Strategy Plus and the Academy of Interactive Arts & Sciences nominated Caesar III in their "Strategy Game of the Year" category.
+Computer Games Strategy Plus and the Academy of Interactive Arts & Sciences nominated Caesar III in their "PC Strategy Game of the Year" category.
 The game was a runner-up for PC Gamer US's award for the best real-time strategy title of 1998.